RedHatNordicsSA/linux4win/content/lab5.md

 sudo dnf install realmd
 ```

-:boom: Next, click on the ```System``` menu option on the top of the left side menu.
+:boom: Next, click on the ```Overview``` menu option on the top of the left side menu.
 Locate the button on the system where is says **Join Domain** in blue and click on that to proceed to the join domain wizard.

 ![system user interface of cockpit](images/interface_system.png)